 Not only is myopia becoming increasingly widespread; it is starting to manifest in children at younger ages than ever before.
 What’s more, childhood cases of myopia tend to get more severe as the child grows, leaving them dependant on heavy prescriptions by the time they reach adulthood.

 Still, there is hope.
-Through myopia control, we can slow myopia’s progression, allowing your child to maintain more of their distance vision than they would without treatment.
+Through myopia management, we can slow myopia’s progression, allowing your child to maintain more of their distance vision than they would without treatment.

-Request an appointment to find out if myopia control could benefit your child.
+Request an appointment to find out if myopia management could benefit your child.